-There are a number of governmental and industry data privacy rules and regulations organizations must comply with, including:
+There are some governmental and industry data privacy rules and regulations organizations must comply with, including:

 General Data Protection Regulation

-The General Data Protection Regulation (GDPR) is a legal framework developed by the European Union (EU) that creates guidelines for the way companies that do business with the EU member states can collect and process the personal information of people living in the EU.
+The General Data Protection Regulation (GDPR) is a legal framework developed by the European Union (EU) that creates guidelines for how companies that do business with the EU member states can collect and process the personal information of people living in the EU.

-The GDPR, which went into effect on May 25, 2018, aims to regulate the processing of personal data of EU citizens.
-The GDPR includes a range of rules regarding people’s right to know what sensitive data businesses are collecting on them and how companies should store and process this sensitive data.
+The GDPR, which went into effect on May 25, 2018, aims to regulate the processing of EU citizens’ data.
+The GDPR includes a range of rules regarding people’s right to know what sensitive data businesses collect on them and how companies should store and process this sensitive data.
 The GDPR also offers more stringent rules on how organizations should report data breaches.

 EU data protection authorities can fine organizations that don’t comply with the GDPR and don’t protect the personal information of EU citizens.
-The fines range from up to 10 million euros ($11.4 million) or two percent of its annual revenue, whichever is greater.
+The fines range from up to 10 million euros ($11.4 million) or two percent of its annual revenue, whichever is more significant.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-Under HIPAA regulations, health care organizations, and their business associates must take measures to safeguard patients’ electronic health records from cybersecurity threats.
-Companies that handle individuals’ protected health information (PHI) must comply with HIPAA regulations covering the data security and data privacy of that sensitive data.
+Under HIPAA regulations, healthcare organizations and their business associates must take measures to safeguard patients’ electronic health records from cybersecurity threats.
+Companies handling individuals’ Protected Health Information (PHI) must comply with HIPAA regulations covering the security and privacy of sensitive data.

 Payment Card Industry Data Security Standard (PCI DSS)